Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Introduction

 \subsection{Overview}

-In the eighties, Kahane \cite{cf:Kah} developed a continuous parameter theory of multifractal random measures, called Gaussian multiplicative chaos.
-His efforts were followed by several authors \cite{allez,Bar,bacry,Fan,sohier,rhovar,cf:RhoVar} coming up with various generalizations at different scales.
+In the 1980s, Kahane \cite{cfKah} developed a continuous parameter theory of multifractal random measures, called Gaussian multiplicative chaos; this theory emerged from the need to define rigorously the limit lognormal model introduced by Mandelbrot \cite{cfMan} in the context of turbulence.
+His efforts were followed by several authors \cite {allez,Bar,bacry,Fan,sohier,rhovar,cfRhoVar} coming up with various \mbox{generalizations} at different scales.
 This family of random fields has found many applications in various fields of science, especially in turbulence and in mathematical finance.
-Recently, the authors in \cite{cf:DuSh} constructed a probabilistic and geometrical framework for Liouville quantum gravity and the so-called Knizhnik-Polyakov-Zamolodchikov (KPZ) equation \cite{cf:KPZ}, based on the two-dimensional Gaussian free field (GFF) (see \cite{cf:Da,DFGZ,DistKa,cf:DuSh,GM,cf:KPZ,Nak} and references therein).
-In this context, the KPZ formula has been proved rigorously \cite{cf:DuSh}, as well as in the closely related case of Gaussian multiplicative chaos \cite{cf:RhoVar} (see also \cite{Benj} in the context of Mandelbrot's multiplicative cascades).
-This was done in the standard case of Liouville quantum gravity, namely strictly below the critical value of the GFF coupling constant $\gamma$ in the Liouville conformal factor, i.e, for $\gamma<2$ (in a chosen normalization).
-Beyond this threshold, the standard construction yields vanishing random measures \cite{PRL,cf:Kah}.
-The issue of mathematically constructing singular Liouville measures beyond the phase transition (i.e. for $\gamma>2$) and deriving the corresponding (non-standard dual) KPZ formula has been investigated in \cite{BJRV,Dup:houches,PRL}, giving the first mathematical understanding of the so-called {\it duality} in Liouville quantum gravity (see \cite{Al,Amb,Das,BDMan,Dur,Jain,Kleb1,Kleb2,Kleb3,Kostov:houches} for an account of physical motivations).
-However, the rigorous construction of random measures \textit{at criticality}, that is for $\gamma=2$, does not seem to ever have been carried out.
+Recently, the authors in \cite {cfDuSh} constructed a probabilistic and geometrical framework for Liouville quantum gravity and the so-called Knizhnik--Polyakov--Zamolodchikov (KPZ) equation \cite{cfKPZ}, based on the two-dimensional Gaussian free field (GFF); see \cite {cfDa,DFGZ,DistKa,cfDuSh,GM,cfKPZ,Nak} and references therein.
+In this context, the KPZ formula has been proved rigorously \cite {cfDuSh}, as well as in the general context of Gaussian multiplicative chaos \cite{cfRhoVar}; see also \cite{Benj} in the context of Mandelbrot's multiplicative cascades.
+This was done in the standard case of Liouville quantum gravity, namely strictly below the critical value of the GFF coupling constant $\gamma$ in the Liouville conformal factor, that is, for $\gamma<2$ (in a chosen normalization).
+Beyond this threshold, the standard construction yields vanishing random measures \cite{PRL,cfKah}.
+The issue of mathematically constructing singular Liouville measures beyond the phase transition (i.e., for $\gamma>2$) and deriving the corresponding (nonstandard dual) KPZ formula has been investigated in \cite{BJRV,Duphouches,PRL}, giving the first mathematical understanding of the so-called \textit{duality} in Liouville quantum gravity; see \cite {Al,Amb,Das,BDMan,Dur,Jain,Kleb1,Kleb2,Kleb3,Kostovhouches} for an account of physical motivations.
+However, the rigorous construction of random measures \textit{at criticality}, that is, for $\gamma=2$, does not seem to ever have been carried out.